FreddyE1982/python-elgato-streamdeck/README.md

 helpers make it easy to query and modify existing key configurations and actions, while new listing helpers provide insight into all configured keys and registered macros for keys, dials and touch events.
+Further helpers allow duplicating, moving or swapping key configurations and checking if a key already has a configuration.

 Currently the following StreamDeck products are supported in multiple hardware
 variants: